Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates

 \section{Regularity Conditions and Practical Implications}

 From the previous discussion, the asymptotic approximation of the difference-in-mean estimator $\hat{\tau}$ under ReM relies on Conditions \ref{cond:gamma_n} and \ref{cond:p_n}.
-Once further Conditions \ref{cond:k_np_n} and \ref{cond:rsup} hold, we can achieve the ``optimal rerandomization'', under which $\hat{\tau}$ becomes asymptotically Gaussian distributed.
+Once further Conditions \ref{cond:k_np_n} and \ref{cond:rsup} hold, we can achieve the ``optimal'' rerandomization, under which $\hat{\tau}$ becomes asymptotically Gaussian distributed.
 The large-sample inference for the average treatment effect $\tau$ under ReM relies additionally on Condition \ref{cond:infer}.
 These regularity conditions depend crucially on the convergence rate of $\Delta_n$ or its upper bound $\gamma_n$.
-In the following, we first investigate the convergence rate of $\gamma_n$ when units are i.i.d.\ sampled from some superpopulation, and discuss its implication on the validity of these regularity conditions.
+In the following, we first investigate the convergence rate of $\gamma_n$ when units are i.i.d.\ samples from some superpopulation, and discuss its implication on the validity of these regularity conditions.
 We then consider practical strategies that can make these regularity conditions more likely to hold, utilizing the advantage of finite population inference that requires no model or distributional assumptions on the potential outcomes and covariates.
 Finally, we discuss the computational cost of (optimal) rerandomization.